mistakia/nano-community/docs/introduction/advantages.md

 ## Nano is like

-**Nano is like physical cash:** it can be given to someone without fees and the transfer is instant.
+**Nano is like physical cash:** it can be given to someone without losing value (i.e. fees) and the transfer is instant.
 It is not reversible.
 You are responsible for handling it.
 If you lose your wallet, you lose your money.
 Your nano can be given to others to hold for you but you need to trust they won't lose it or take it.

 **Nano is unlike physical cash:** it takes no space, regardless of how much you hold.
 You can hand it to anyone regardless of the distance in between.
 It can not be counterfeited.